bower/bower.github.io/docs/tools.md

 A Node.js module to preen unwanted files and folders from packages installed via Bower.
 Preen can also be used via the CLI.

 [**gulp-bower-normalize**](https://github.com/cthrax/gulp-bower-normalize) <br>
-A gulp plugin to copy files out of bower_components and normalize the file structure by asset type.
+A gulp plugin to copy files into a normalized file structure, arranged by package name and asset type.

 ## Rails & Ruby